Polarized relations on horizontal SL(2)s: Introduction

 Our present goal is to construct a ``combinatorially computable'' finite poset comprising suitable equivalence-classes of these $\{\theta\}$, in such a way as to render transparent the relation between the stratification of a cone $\sigma$ (in a given class) by its faces and the stratification of $\mathrm{Nilp}(\fg_{\bR})$ and $\partial D \subset \check{D}$ by $G(\bR)^+$-orbits.
 To obtain a reasonable classification, we shall jettison much of the rational structure, allowing the $N_j$ to be real so that we may act by $G(\bR)^+$ on the set of all such $\{\theta\}$.
 Unfortunately, for $r>1$, what remains is still a ``wild'' problem -- for instance, this action typically has infinitely many orbits.
-In order to find some structure in the situation, we are therefore led to study equivalence classes modulo something like the action of $G(\bR)^+$ ``on each face individually''.
-The full strength of the multivariate $\mathrm{SL}(2)$-orbit theory (adapted to M-T domains) must ultimately be brought to bear to determine ``how these faces fit together'', or (roughly) which limiting MHS can admissibly degenerate into which.
+In order to find some structure in the situation, we are therefore led to study equivalence classes modulo the action of $G(\bR)^+$ on each face of $\sigma$ \emph{individually}.
+The full strength of the multivariate $\mathrm{SL}(2)$-orbit theory, adapted to M-T domains, must be brought to bear to determine how the resulting equivalence-classes of faces may fit together -- that is, which limiting MHS-types can admissibly degenerate into which.

-We now introduce some notation which will allow us to summarize the results more precisely, henceforth dropping the superscript bullets on Hodge flags $F$.